 Patents are obtained through a complex administrative proceeding in the United States Patent and Trademark Office.
 Since the legal rules that govern this proceeding are quite extensive and often complicated, it is strongly recommended that an inventor seek the assistance of an experienced patent attorney before beginning this process.

 Before actually applying to the Patent and Trademark Office there are several important preliminary steps that should be followed to prevent possible loss or damage to future patent rights.
 One of the most important of these preliminary steps is proper record keeping.
-Since United States patents are granted to the first inventor, it may become necessary to prove when the invention was made.
+Since United States patents are granted to the first inventor to file, it may become necessary to prove when the invention was made.
 This is best accomplished by making a complete record of the invention from the first idea right up through development of commercial products.
 The invention record should clearly describe the invention with words and pictures (photographs, sketches, drawings, etc.) and should explain fully how it operates or is used.
 Each page of invention record should be signed and dated in ink by the inventor.
-The record should also be reviewed as it is made by at least one other trustworthy person who is capable of understanding the invention, who should sign and date the record under the notation read and understood by. . . .
+The record should also be reviewed as it is made by at least one other trustworthy person who is capable of understanding the invention, who should sign and date the record.

 Another important preliminary step is the determination of whether the invention is likely to be considered patentable by the Patent and Trademark Office, and if so, whether a patent which might be granted would be broad enough in its coverage to be worthwhile in a commercial sense.
 Such a preliminary evaluation of patentability should be made by a patent attorney, based in part on the prior patents and other materials located in a search of relevant records in the Patent and Trademark Office.
 While the attorney's opinion that the invention should be patentable is not a guarantee that the patent will be granted, if he finds that the invention probably is not patentable or economically worthwhile, the considerable cost and effort of going forward with the process can be avoided.